A Message from Congressman Schweikert

 Vendors and suppliers may register with the Arizona Procurement Portal should they wish to offer proposals of goods or services directly to the State of Arizona.

 - The State of Arizona is asking those who share offers of key resources directly related to the COVID-19 response to do so through a questionnaire process.
 If you would like to submit your offer, please fill out the COVID-19 Response Offer Form.

 - To sell medical supplies or equipment to the federal government, please email specifics to firstname.lastname@example.org.

 - If you have medical supplies or equipment to donate, please provide details on what you are offering.

-- If you are a hospital and other companies in need of medical supplies, contact your state Department of Public Health and/or Emergency Management
+- If you are a hospital or other company in need of medical supplies, contact your state Department of Public Health and/or Emergency Management.

 Helpful Resources from Our Public Health Officials